Abolfazl-Younesi/python-project/README.md

 9. **Word count tool.py:** Analyze the word count of a text document with this useful tool.
 Simply input your text, and the program will provide you with the total number of words, as well as a breakdown of unique words and their frequencies.

-## Getting Started

-To get started with any of these projects, follow the instructions provided in each project's respective directory.
-You'll find detailed documentation, including installation steps and usage examples.

 ## Contributing